 In this section we show normalization and termination to be modular for non-duplicating pattern STTRSs.
-In order to overcome the problem that the classical notion of layer will not suffice as the rank of a term (as the rank could then increase across reduction)-illustrated in Figure 2-we introduce appropriate notions of component and component-type size, the idea of the latter being that even though components may become nested (rendering the classical notion of rank useless), this can only be done by means of applying one component to another leading to a decrease in the size of the component types.
-As this measure only takes creation of components by means of application into account, not duplication of existing components, the results are restricted to non-duplicating systems (they have to be in view of Section 2).
+In order to overcome the problem illustrated in Figure 2 that the classical notion of layer will not do as the rank then could increase along reduction, we introduce appropriate notions of component and component-type size, the idea of the latter being that even though components may become nested (rendering the classical notion of rank useless), this can only be done by means of applying one component to another leading to a decrease in the size of the component types.
+Since this measure only takes creation of components by means of application into account, not duplication of existing ones, the results are restricted to non-duplicating systems (they have to be in view of Section 2).